Hevander27/BoundaryAnalysis/README.md

 Created by: **Hevander Da Costa**

 **Aerosol Analysis** is a package designed in MATLAB for the quantitative analysis of aerosol plums and jets.
 The package uses search-based and machine learning based algorithms for topographical analysis of plums, jets, or blobs.
-The various algorithms can be used to idenifity features such as boundary velocity and velocity characteristics within sub clusters.
+The various algorithms can be used to idenifity boundary velocity and velocity characteristics within sub clusters; such as in a particle image velocity regime.

-## Required Features
+## Included Features

 The following **required** functionality is completed: